tech-srl/esh/README.md

-# Statistical Similarity in Binaries
+# Statistical Similarity of Binaries

 For more information about __Esh__, please visit http://BinSim.com